 and some of their combinations for convenience.

 Radial sections of the two-dimensional PSDF can be conveniently obtained with 2D PSDF.
 Several other functions producing spectral densities are described in section Statistical Analysis.
-It is also possible to filter images in the frequency domain using one-dimensional or two-dimensional FFT filters.
+It is also possible to filter images in the frequency domain using one-dimensional and two-dimensional FFT filters or simple frequency splitting.

 For scale and rotation-independent texture comparison it is useful to transform the PSDF from Cartesian frequency coordinates to coordinates consisting of logarithm of the spatial frequency and its direction.
 Scaling and rotation then become mere shifts in the new coordinates.
 The function → → calculates directly the transformed PSDF.
 The dimensionless horizontal coordinate is the angle (from 0 to 2π) the vertical is the frequency logarithm.
 It is possible to smooth the PSDF using a Gaussian filter of given width before the transformation.